A Bayesian Lasso based Sparse Learning Model: The Bayesian Lasso Sparse Model

-Hence, we see that as $\sigma^2 \rightarrow \infty$, $\tau_i$ will be set to zero since $\lambda > 0$, and the inequality from Equation~\eqref{siglam} must hold.
-Thus, we can see that in BLS, the information of $\sigma^2$ is utilized to adjust the number of zero hyperparameters when we estimate $\boldsymbol{\tau}$.
-If $\sigma^2$ is not included, the noisy information might be confused with the real signal information such that only a small proportion of the $\tau_i$s is set to zero.
+We see that as $\sigma^2 \rightarrow \infty$, the inequality always holds because $\lambda \geq 0$ and $\tilde s_i \geq 0$.
+Thus, the corresponding $\tau_i$ is set to zero.
+Therefore, in the BLS method, the information of $\sigma^2$ is utilized to adjust the number of zero hyperparameters during the estimation of $\boldsymbol{\tau}$.
+This feature makes the BLS method more robust to noisy information that might be confused with the real signal information.